Simulation framework

 nx: int

-Number of grid points in x-direction; must be at least 2.
+Number of grid points in x-direction.
+Must be at least 2.

 ny: int

-Number of grid points in y-direction; choosing ny = 1 leads to a 1D simulation.
+Number of grid points in y-direction.
+Choosing ny = 1 leads to a 1D simulation.

 xmin: float

-Left edge in physical coordinates (code units)
+Left edge in physical coordinates (in code units).

 xmax: float

-Right edge in physical coordinates (code units)
+Right edge in physical coordinates (in code units).

 ymin: float

-Bottom edge in physical coordinates (code units)
+Bottom edge in physical coordinates (in code units).

 ymax: float

-Top edge in physical coordinates (code units)
+Top edge in physical coordinates (in code units).

 bc_type: string